aksenyuk/evolutionary-computation/hybrid-evol-algo/report.md

 ### Minimum Cost

-- In the case of TSPA, both ILS and HEA_oper1_LS reached the identical minimum cost.
-Meanwhile, HEA_oper2, whether paired with Local Search (LS) or not, also demonstrated commendable performance, albeit marginally inferior to LSNS.
+- In the case of TSPA, both ILS and HEA_oper1_LS reached almost identical minimum cost, with ILS scoring better only by 30 units.
+Meanwhile, HEA_oper2, whether paired with Local Search (LS) or not, also demonstrated relatively good performance, slightly worse than LSNS.

-- For the TSPB instance, ILS outperformed the others by a narrow margin.
-In this scenario, the variations of HEA_oper2 surpassed LSNS in terms of effectiveness.
+- For TSPB, ILS narrowly outperformed the other methods.
+For this instance, the variations of HEA_oper2 surpassed LSNS in terms of effectiveness.

-- With TSPC and TSPD, HEA_oper_LS set new best solution, outshining all other methods tested so far.
-Intriguingly, its counterpart without Local Search fared the poorest historically.
+- With TSPC and TSPD, HEA_oper_LS set new best solution among all other methods tested so far.
+Notably, its version without Local Search provided the poorest result historically.

-Overall, the influence of incorporating Local Search is markedly evident in the results, particularly for the TSPC and TSPD scenarios.
+Overall, the influence of incorporating Local Search is markedly evident in the results, particularly for the TSPC and TSPD instances.

 <div style="page-break-after: always"></div>